-Executive adds language originally located in Sections 225 and 230 that requires community colleges to report tuition and fee rates, the annual cost of tuition and fees for a 30 credit course load, and tuition and fee increases from the prior year to CEPI by the last business day of August; details tuition restraint requirements in order to receive performance funding for FY 2023-24; community colleges must limit in-district tuition and fee increases to 4.5% or \$205, whichever is greater.
+Consolidates language originally located in Sections 225 and 230 that requires community colleges to report tuition and fee rates, the annual cost of tuition and fees for a 30 credit course load, and tuition and fee increases from the prior year to CEPI by the last business day of August; details tuition restraint requirements in order to receive performance funding for FY 2023-24; and requires community colleges to limit in-district tuition and fee increases to 4.5% or \$205, whichever is greater.
 Defines the term "fee" to include the cost of any charges paid by more than half of all resident students.
 Defines the term "tuition and fee rate" to be the average cost charged to the majority of students for the 2 semesters with the highest amount of full-time equated students during an academic year.
 Specifies community colleges that violate the tuition restraint cap may have their appropriation adjusted.
-House concurs but does not include requirement tying the tuition restraint cap to receiving performance funding and does not include tuition restraint cap violation language.
-Senate concurs with Executive.
-Conference concurs with Executive.